 - Inability to move the injured body part

-Orthopedic Injury Treatment and Recovery Time
+Orthopedic Injury Treatment

 Treatment will depend on the type of injury.
 There are many types of injuries and bone fractures.
 Depending on the severity of your injury, you may only need to immobilize the injured body part, and follow this with physical therapy; or you may need manual manipulation to return dislocated bones to their original position.